ga-sei-lessons/UNIT-4-AWS/D02/1-morning-lesson/6-intro-to-dynamodb.md

 This lecture will focus on working with DynamoDB and will cover the following objectives:

-- providing an introduction to DynamoDB
+- provide an introduction to DynamoDB
+- review primary key options
 - creating tables and adding rows of data